HOMS-OSS/ruperf/README.md

 ## Contributing Guidelines

-perf rust is an open source project and is open to recieving contributions in the form of tutorials, blog posts, submitting bug reports and feature requests!
+Perf rust is an open source project and is open to recieving contributions in the form of tutorials, blog posts, submitting bug reports and feature requests!

 ## Code of Conduct